Tilto66/Steam-token-grabber/README.md

 # Steam "token-grabber"
 A steam token which can be use to get a steam token/account.

+Why ?
+If you whant to automatize an action with your token or see how hackers do you can analize the script with the comment

+See the wiki for complementary instructions

 > [!WARNING]
 > With great power comes great responsibility !
 This program is for educational purposes only

-See the wiki for complementary instructions